Capturing vertical information in radially symmetric flow using hyperbolic shallow water moment equations: Introduction

-The main contributions of this paper are the derivation of the axisymmetric SWME, its analysis revealing the loss of hyperbolicity and the subsequent derivation of the hyperbolic model called HASWME including a hyperbolicity proof for the case with arbitrary number of moments.
+The main contributions of this paper are the construction of the axisymmetric SWME and its analysis revealing the loss of hyperbolicity (Section 2), the subsequent derivation of the hyperbolic model called HASWME including an explicit construction of the system matrix for an arbitrary number of moments and an analysis of the eigenvalues of the system matrix (Section 3) and the numerical simulation of cylindrical SWME using a tailored finite volume method (Section 4).

-The remaining part of this paper is structured as follows: axisymmetric SWME are derived in \ref{ASWME} by first transforming the Cartesian system to cylindrical coordinates, expanding the velocity variables, and then projecting the reference system onto basis functions.
-The loss of hyperbolicity is shown in several examples.
-In Section \ref{HASWMESection}, the new hyperbolic axisymmetric moment model HASWME is presented and analyzed, including the hyperbolicity proofs for two versions of the model.
-Numerical simulations of the axisymmetric model are presented in Section \ref{Sec:numerics}.
-The paper ends with a brief conclusion.